Bylaws

 - The individual is fairly and reasonably entitled to indemnification in view of all the relevant circumstances, whether or not the individual met the standard of conduct set forth in Section C of this Article.

-- Employee Benefit Plans.
+F. Employee Benefit Plans.
 Indemnification shall also be provided for an individual’s conduct with respect to an employee benefit plan if the individual reasonably believed their conduct to be in the interests of the participants in and beneficiaries of the plan.

-- Non-Exclusive.
+G. Non-Exclusive.
 Nothing contained in this Article shall limit or preclude the exercise or be deemed exclusive of any right under the law, by contract or otherwise, relating to indemnification of or advancement of expenses to any individual who is or was a Board Member of the Company or is or was serving at the Company’s request as a director, officer, partner, manager, trustee, employee, or agent of another foreign or domestic company, partnership, association, limited liability company, corporation, joint venture, trust, employee benefit plan, or other enterprise, whether for-profit or not.
 Nothing contained in this Article shall limit the ability of the Company to otherwise indemnify or advance expenses to an individual.
 It is the intent of this Article to provide indemnification to any Board Member to the fullest extent now or hereafter permitted by the law consistent with the terms and conditions of this Article.
 If indemnification is permitted under this Article, indemnification shall be provided in accordance with this Article irrespective of the nature of the legal or equitable theory upon which the claim is asserted, including without limitation negligence, breach of duty, waste, breach of contract, breach of warranty, strict liability, violation of federal or state securities law, violation of the Employee Retirement Income Security Act of 1974, as amended, or violation of any other state of federal law.

-- Definitions.
+H. Definitions.
 For purposes of this Article:

 - The term “expenses” includes all direct and indirect costs (including without limitation counsel fees, retainers, court costs, transcripts, fees of experts, witness fees, travel expenses, duplicating costs, printing and binding costs, telephone charges, postage, delivery service fees and all other disbursements or out-of-pocket expenses) actually incurred in connection with the investigation, defense, settlement or appeal of a proceeding or establishing or enforcing a right to indemnification under this Article, applicable law or otherwise.